luqmanbarry/aro-classic-terraform/gitops/apps/platform/cluster-autoscaler/README.md

 Use this app to manage the OpenShift `ClusterAutoscaler` object for ARO.

 This app does not create machine sets by itself.
-Use it together with the `machine-pools` app if you want autoscaling on extra worker pools.
+Use it together with the `machine-pools` app if you want autoscaling on extra machine pools.

 How to use it: